bachts/sc1015-project/README.md

 - Can we find out what makes a dark chocolate product highly rated by experts?
 ## Content of code
 1. [Data Cleaning](https://github.com/bachts/sc1015-project/blob/main/Data%20cleaning.ipynb)
-- Remove unrelated variables: company location, review date, review reference number
+- Remove unrelated variables such as company location, review date or review reference number
 - Replaced binary categorical values with numerical values
-- Reclassified rating to fit our problem statement
+- Reclassified rating to fit our problem statement: high vs. not high
-- Added the "number_of_taste" column
+- Added the "number_of_taste" column : could be a relevant point
 2. [Exploratory Data Analysis ](https://github.com/bachts/sc1015-project/blob/main/Data%20visualization.ipynb)
 - Creates a helper function to visualize the percentage and proportion of the two ratings for different variables
 - Examine the distribution of high vs. not-high rating for different ingredients.